-The Solid Tumour Group headed by Associate Professor Tim Price began work at The Queen Elizabeth Hospital in 2007 and moved to new laboratories in the Basil Hetzel Institute in 2009.
+The Solid Tumour Group, headed by Professor Tim Price, began work at The Queen Elizabeth Hospital in 2007 and moved to new laboratories in the Basil Hetzel Institute in 2009.
 In 2014, the group incorporated the newly established SAHMRI Colorectal Node, and now works on a comprehensive program in colorectal cancer spanning prevention, biology and treatment.

 - Identification, development and clinical trial of new therapeutic agents for the treatment of colorectal cancer